Science >> Physics for Kids

 Different types of surfaces create different amounts of friction.
 Some materials are much smoother than others.
 Take three flat objects with different types of surfaces.
 Set them on one end of a tray and slowly lift it.
 The item with the least friction will start to slide first.

-There are 3 main factors that will influence the total amount of friction: 1) the roughness of the surfaces 2) the weight of the object 3) the surface area (how much is touching).
-Play around with different objects and see how these three factors change the friction.
+There are two main factors that will influence the total amount of friction: 1) the roughness of the surfaces (or the "coefficient of friction") and 2) the force between the two objects.
+In this example, the weight of the object combined with the angle of the tray will change the force between the two objects.
+Play around with different objects and see how these two factors change the friction.

 Types of friction